SiddharthMalhotra/sPCA/README.md

 SPARK_HOME/bin/spark-submit --class "org.qcri.sparkpca.SparkPCA.java" --master local target/SparkPCA-1.0.jar seqfiles output.txt 7 5 3 1 3
 ```
 This command runs the main class in the local mode using the following parameters in the following order:
-- Input path: seqfiles (directory that contains the input matrix in the sequenceFileFormat <IntWritable key, VectorWritable value>.
+- Input path: seqfiles (directory that contains an example input matrix in the sequenceFileFormat <IntWritable key, VectorWritable value>.
 - Output path: output.txt (The file that contains the resulting prinipal components)
 - Number of rows for the input matrix : 7
 - Number of columns for the input matrix : 5